cboettig/labnotebook/_posts/2013-07-01-NSF-postdoc.md

 #### Comments on notebook

 > The PI operates a blog (open notebook) that already receives attention and is an interesting way to promote engagement and learning across a broad community of scientific peers and perhaps the public.

-> Outcomes would include and disseminate data, software, analyses and conclusions for reproduction and discussion via an Open laboratory notebook/blog maintained by the author and linked to social media channels.
-These outcomes might be used by government agencies, policy makers, and private sector executives to assess and make ecological decisions.

 > the notebook/blog could be developed into an online asynchronous classroom to mentor others in applying the results.